adster93/hobbymining/pages/hardware.md

 ## USB Bitcoin Miners

 Using a Bitcoin USB miner with your computer was once a profitable way to mine bitcoins.
 Today, however, USB miners don't generate enough hashing power to mine profitably.
-If you just want to get a Bitcoin miner USB to learn, a USB block erruprter is a good cheap Bitcoin miner.
+If you just want to get a Bitcoin miner USB to learn, a USB [block erupter from Amazon](http://amzn.to/1QaHMr0){:rel="nofollow"} or <a rel="nofollow" target="_self" href="http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5574973039&toolid=10001&campid=5337804727&customid=&icep_uq=bitcoin+usb+miner&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg">eBay</a> is a good cheap Bitcoin miner.
 Some of your options are displayed below.

 ## Understanding Competition

 Even if you buy mining hardware from Amazon or eBay, you're up against massive competition.
-Mining farms in China make up 60% of the Bitcoin network's hash rate.
+[Mining farms in China](/bitcoin-mining-in-china/) make up 60% of the Bitcoin network's hash rate.
 The video below will help you understand just how big mining farms in China really are:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/K8kua5B5K3I?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>